 The utmost border is quilted in 1″ spacing straight lines.

-Hide all thread ends into the quilt or you can trim them away.
+f.
+Hide all thread ends into the quilt, or you can trim them away.

-Prepare a 2 1/2″ binder strips by joining 8 jelly-roll strip to make up approximately 9 yards long.
+b.
+Prepare 2 1/2″ binder strips by joining 8 jelly-roll strips to make up approximately 9 yards long.

-1. Align the raw edges of the folded binder to the quilt edge, sew with a walking foot of 1/4″ seam allowance around (refer the picture below for mitered corner).
+- (1) Align the raw edges of the folded binder to the quilt edge, and sew with a walking foot of 1/4″ seam allowance around (refer to the picture below for mitered corner).

-1. Stop at 1/4″ before you reach the end of the edge, perform back stitching to secure the stitches.
+(1) Stop at 1/4″ before you reach the end of the edge, and perform backstitching to secure the stitches.

-3. Flip it down again with a horizontal fold align to the top edge.
+(3) Flip it down again with a horizontal fold aligned to the top edge.
 Align the binder strip to the next corner of the raw edge.

-Fold the binder over to the other side and stitch along the previous sewing lines.
-I like to hand sewn this side as it gives a perfectly nice and clean seam line, though it took me a day to slip stitch the binder of the whole quilt but it is worth the effort when you see the end result.
+- Fold the binder over to the other side and stitch along the previous sewing lines.
+I like to hand-sewn this side as it gives a perfectly nice and clean seam line.
+Though it took me a day to slip-stitch the binder of the whole quilt, it is worth the effort when you see the end result.

-That’s it, you have got the beautiful quilt finished.
-I have spent months to get it done bit by bit with lots of interruptions while getting my house designed interiorly, renovated, touch up and moving!
+That’s it.
+You have got the beautiful quilt finished.
+I spent months getting it done bit by bit with lots of interruptions while getting my house designed interiorly, renovated, touched up, and moving!
 I think I could do it within a month if I am focused enough!
 Bravo!